 Academic, certification, and licensing requirements all apply to veterinarians.
-Pre-veterinary courses must be taken undergraduate students who want to become veterinarians, and they must apply to an accredited graduate veterinarian school.
+Pre-veterinary courses must be taken by undergraduate students who want to become veterinarians, and they must apply to an accredited graduate veterinarian school.
 Veterinarians must also meet national certification requirements after graduation.
-Veterinary qualifications also include meeting licensing requirements, which are set the state or territory in which the veterinarian wishes to practice.
+Veterinary qualifications also include meeting licensing requirements, which are set by the state or territory in which the veterinarian wishes to practice.

-Graduate students can improve their veterinary qualifications gaining real-world experience working with animals before applying to graduate programs.
+Graduate students can improve their veterinary qualifications by gaining real-world experience working with animals before applying to graduate programs.
 Working as an assistant at a veterinarian’s office or an animal shelter, as a research assistant at a facility that uses animals, or even on a farm or ranch are all examples of experience.
 Positions that require applicants to work with animal owners prepare them for later management of a private veterinarian practice.

 Applicants to veterinarian graduate schools may not be required to have a bachelor’s degree, depending on the schools to which they apply.
 However, having a bachelor’s degree makes an applicant more competitive, as the majority of those who apply have earned or are about to earn a bachelor’s degree.
 Pre-veterinarian courses must be completed, which include a variety of life science classes such as biology and zoology.
 Some veterinary schools also require students to take business management and humanities classes.